Becoming an HVAC Engineer: Degree & Career Requirements

 Step 5: Optional – Obtain a graduate degree (or certificate) in engineering (one to two years).

-At this stage, there are varied degrees the prospective HVAC engineer can pursue.
-Earning a certificate may be advisable for those who finished an HVAC technology undergraduate degree.
+At this stage, prospective HVAC engineers can pursue varied degrees.
+Earning a certificate may be advisable for those who have finished an HVAC technology undergraduate degree.

 UC Berkeley Extension